 c.1971 - The marquee is gone.
 It's a shot taken when the theatre was still part of the UA circuit.
 Thanks to Meghan Harken for the photo.
 On the billboard: "The Last Picture Show."

 1980 - A post-UA photo by Tom Zimmerman in the California State Library collection.
-It appeared as a post by Bill Gabel on the Facebook page Photos of Los Angeles where it inspired many comments.
+It appeared as a post by Bill Gabel for the Photos of Los Angeles private Facebook group where it inspired many comments.

-1982 - A look at the Four Star from the American Classic Images collection.
+1982 - A look at the Four Star from the now-vanished American Classic Images collection.

-1984 - Thanks to American Classic Images for the photo.
+1984 - Thanks to American Classic Images for this photo.

 2007 - The facade as the Oasis.
 Photo: Bill Counter

 2008 - A view from the west.
-Thanks to Ken McIntyre for sharing his photo, added as a comment on a thread about the theatre on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for sharing his photo, added as a comment on a thread about the theatre on the Photos of Los Angeles Facebook group.

 2010 - A late-in-life facade view.
 Photo: Bill Counter